nishlumi/microstudio-library-gameui/reference.md

 ```

 By using `checkKeys()`, you can get input from the keyboard or gamepad and operate the buttons as they are.
-`checkKeys()` has the same return value as `checkPressed()`.
-This allows the buttons to correspond as follows, even if the actual keys for the decision and cancel keys in the game are different.
+The return value of `checkKeys()` is the same as `checkPressed()`.
+This allows the buttons to correspond as follows, even if the actual keys for the decision key and cancel key are different in the game.

 * OK button: Decision key
 * Yes button: Decision key
 * Cancel button: Cancel key

-For example, if you want to close the dialog when any button is pressed, you need to implement it as follows.
+For example, to close the dialog when any button is pressed, you need to implement it as follows.

 ```
 local dlgret = dlg.checkKeys()